AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Idaho uses a point system for traffic violations.
 It separates speeding tickets into infractions and misdemeanors, and assesses penalties based on the severity of the incident.
 Infractions result in points on your driver’s license, whereas a misdemeanor requires a court appearance.

-Cheapest Car Insurance in Idaho With an At-Fault Accident: State Farm
+Cheapest Car Insurance in Idaho With an At-Fault Accident: USAA and State Farm

-After an accident, insurance rates increase, but State Farm remains the cheapest, at an average of $1,300 per year.
-That’s 32 percent lower than the Idaho average.
-Auto-Owners and Idaho Farm Bureau, which charge closer to $1,500 annually, are also competitive.
+After an accident, insurance rates increase, but USAA and State Farm remain the cheapest, at an average of $1,053 and $1,233 per year, respectively.
+That’s 51 and 42 percent lower than the Idaho average.
+Idaho Farm Bureau ($1,728 annually) and GEICO ($1,811 annually) are also competitive.

 REMINDER